Last modified: 19th May 2021

 All goods and services sold by the Institute which also includes those provided free of charge to customers from time to time whether purchased online through the Website or offline by telephone or paper order shall be and are subject to these terms and conditions and any reference to purchasing goods and services on the Website shall refer in equal measure to any such goods or services purchased offline.

-Please read these terms and conditions carefully as they affect your legal rights and set out the terms and conditions on which we, The Chartered Institute of Bankers in Scotland ("us", "we", "CBI", "Chartered Banker Institute"), will allow you to use the goods and services as well as this Website (the "Website - which for the avoidance of doubt includes any Restricted area which is accessed by CBI Members) and the information contained within it.
+Please read these terms and conditions carefully as they affect your legal rights and set out the terms and conditions on which we, The Chartered Banker Institute ("us", "we", "CBI", "Chartered Banker Institute"), will allow you to use the goods and services as well as this Website (the "Website - which for the avoidance of doubt includes any Restricted area which is accessed by CBI Members) and the information contained within it.

 The Website is offered to you conditional on your agreement with these terms and conditions and your continued use of it signifies agreement with them in their entirety.